 As long as you’re safe and comfortable then go get hiking and slowly build up your hiking gear – don’t let it hold you back.
 The natural world is filled with an untold amount of adventures and day hikes are one of the best ways to find them!

-Remember if you have any questions, or want to share some of YOUR hiking essentials, then drop us a comment below!
+Remember if you have any questions, or want to share some of YOUR day hike packing list then drop us a comment below!